-Rolling Holding Period Since 1950 Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 The chart shows how often the S&P 500 was higher over various rolling holding periods since 1950.
 Returns are price returns.
 The chart shows that as holding period increases, the odds (historically) that the S&P 500 was higher goes up.

-Historical Returns by Different Stock / Bond Splits Average Rolling Yearly Total Return by Stock (S&P 500) / Bond (U.S. Bloomberg Agg) Splits Since 1990 AVERAGE ROLLING YEARLY TOTAL RETURN (%) PAST 1 YEAR (%)
+Historical Returns by Different Stock / Bond Splits Average Rolling Yearly Total Return by Stock (S&P 500) / Bond (U.S. Bloomberg Agg) Splits Since 1990

-More Stocks <-----> More Bonds Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's, Bloomberg Finance L.P. | Latest: 2025-04-24 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's, Bloomberg Finance L.P.
+I Latest: 2025-05-07

+This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
-The U.S. Bloomberg Aggregate Bond Index measures the performance of the U.S. Bloomberg Aggregate Bond Index.
+The U.S. Bloomberg Aggregate Bond Index measures the performance of the overall U.S. bond market.
+The chart shows the average rolling yearly return (since 1990) by allocation of "stocks" (S&P 500) and "bonds" (U.S. Bloomberg Aggregate Bond Index).
 Returns are total returns.
-The chart also has the past 1 year of return y stock / bond split shown.
-The chart illustrates that a higher allocation to stocks historically has meant a higher average yearly return, while a higher allocation to bonds has meant a lower average yearly return.
+The chart also has the past 1 year of return by stock / bond split.
+The chart illustrates that a higher allocation to stocks historically has meant a higher average yearly return, and vice versa for a higher allocation to bonds.

-There is an Opportunity Cost to Not Investing Hypothetical growth of \$100 (after inflation) under the mattress vs in the S&P 500 Since 1950 GROWTH (AFTER INFLATION) OF \$100 IN THE S&P 500 GROWTH (AFTER INFLATION) OF \$100 UNDER THE MATTRESS
+There is an Opportunity Cost to Not Investing Hypothetical growth of \$100 (after inflation) under the mattress vs in the S&P 500 Since 1950

-Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24

-This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 The chart shows the real (inflation-adjusted) price growth of \$100 in the S&P 500 since 1950.
 It also shows the real (inflation-adjusted) erosion of \$100 kept "under the mattress."
 It illustrates the stark difference in outcomes of \$100 in the S&P 500 vs under the mattress.